What's the process? - Prospective User Guide

 CHEXS & MacCHESS

-- To schedule in-person, remote, or mail-in access to a beamline you must first submit a proposal using the BeamPASS.
+- To schedule in-person, remote, or mail-in access to a beamline you must first submit a proposal using BeamPASS.

 - Once your proposal has been reviewed by safety and peers, we will submit a Beam Time Request (BTR) to the beamline you have indicated in your proposal.